samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 #### Initial Attitudes

-A published adventure typically notes or implies whether a creature’s initial attitude toward the adventurers is [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude), [Indifferent](/sources/dnd/free-rules/rules-glossary#IndifferentAttitude), or [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude).
-In an encounter you’ve created, you can decide that starting attitude, or you can randomly determine it using the Initial Attitude table.
+A published adventure typically notes or implies whether a creature's initial attitude toward the adventurers is [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude), [Indifferent](/sources/dnd/free-rules/rules-glossary#IndifferentAttitude), or [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude).
+In an encounter you've created, you can decide that starting attitude, or you can randomly determine it using the Initial Attitude table.

 ##### Initial Attitude